magnusviri/mak.py/README.md

 ------------------------------------------------------------------------------------------

-Usage: mak.py &lt;options&gt; ard [-c] &lt;username[,username..]&gt; [setting[ setting..]]
+Usage: mak.py &lt;options&gt; ard_user [-c] &lt;username[,username..]&gt; [setting[ setting..]]

-	Configures ARD sharing for specific users and restarts the service.
+	Configures ARD sharing for specific users (all users is turned off) and restarts the service.

+	-r  Remove all previous ARD priveledges from all users

-	By default all priveledges are give.
+	By default all priveledges are given.
 Specify the specific priveledges to use less than all.

-	-r  Remove all previous ARD priveledges from all users

 	Settings:
 		-ChangeSettings